algosup/2023-2024-project-5-flutter-team-8/documents/functional_specification/functional_specification.md

 | **JobGet**              | Hourly workers, employers in service industries| 2019            | Offers a quick application process, focusing on immediate hires and soft skill compatibility for roles in retail, hospitality, and customer service sectors.     |
 | **Leap.ai**             | Tech professionals, employers                 | 2017            | Uses AI to match candidates with jobs based on soft skills, career goals, and company culture, emphasizing personalized career development.                       |

-These apps focus on the importance of soft skills in the hiring process, leveraging various innovative methods to assess and match candidates based on their behavioral traits, cognitive abilities, and cultural fit with potential employers【108†source】【109†source】.
+These apps focus on the importance of soft skills in the hiring process, leveraging various innovative methods to assess and match candidates based on their behavioral traits, cognitive abilities, and cultural fit with potential employers.

 #### ➭ Differentiators